WestiferRobin/w-lang/README.md

 ## Known Bugs
 1. Raw strings can't be passed as parameters.
 Work around is to assign a variable and then pass that variable in.
 2. In switch statements, you cannot have multiple cases stack on each other.
 You have to use case and then follow by a break.
+3. Scan function only works with ints and not ascii chars (BEFORE PUBLISHING PLEASE CHECK AND FIX!!!!)

 ## Future Features
 1. Fix know bugs.
 I just wanted a break from the project before addressing those bugs again.